by Barbara Barron | Posted January 13th, 2021

 Julie Galles, The Wesley School, North Hollywood CA

 Or from Mark Rosenblum, Head of the San Diego French American School:

-“We contacted Barbara (who was highly recommended to us) and were able to quickly set up a thorough and much-needed advancement audit.
+“We contacted Barbara (who was highly recommended to us) and were able to quickly set up a thorough and much-needed advancement appraisal.
 Her process was very efficient, the price reasonable, and the results extremely valuable to us.
 Her turn-around time on the report and her overall availability and professionalism before, during, and after the audit far exceeded expectations.
 Highly recommended!”

 Mark Rosenblum, Head of the San Diego French American School

 Thanks to them for these kind words.
 And to you, for all you’re doing for your fine schools.

 Barbara Barron is one of the most respected and highly sought-after independent advancement professionals in the country, having worked with dozens of schools in every corner of the United States.
 She has raised over $20 million for schools where she served as the Director of Development

 Barbara is a New York Times bestselling author, speaker, and presenter who currently advises dozens of schools in various capacities.
 She is considered a thought leader in the world of advancement, with her writing widely shared by professionals in development offices worldwide.

 She can be reached via email at [email protected]